yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 **How to fix(pick one of the follows)**

 1. upgrade gradle version to 4.6
-2. degrade gradle plugin to match gradle 4.2.1 version. you can check [this](https://developer.android.com/studio/releases/gradle-plugin#updating-gradle) to change the gradle plugin version in [mainTemplet](../../Assets/Plugins/Android/mainTemplate.gradle), for example, change `classpath 'com.android.tools.build:gradle:x.x.x'` to `classpath 'com.android.tools.build:gradle:3.0.0+`.
+2. degrade gradle plugin to match gradle 4.2.1 version. you can check [Update Gradle](https://developer.android.com/studio/releases/gradle-plugin#updating-gradle) to change the gradle plugin version in [mainTemplet](../../Assets/Plugins/Android/mainTemplate.gradle), for example, change `classpath 'com.android.tools.build:gradle:x.x.x'` to `classpath 'com.android.tools.build:gradle:3.0.0+'`.